tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 Here we have been making the case that ideas themselves are an expression of energy, and as they clearly incorporate and are even defined by all the properties of intelligence listed, it's reasonable to conclude that ideas themselves emerge from a form of intelligence, and may even have their own intelligence.

 However, this intelligence is quite different from what we would call human intelligence because of its aggregate nature.
 It's more of a recursively embedded network of countless decentralized nodes of intelligence.
+A more graspable metaphor to think of intelligence as a large tree, and parts of that tree as instances of that tree; trunk, branch, stem, leaf, seed, etc.  There can be many instances of each type, such as a leaf, but they are all part of the tree, and only part of the tree as they can not exist without the tree.
+You and I, and all things. are but ‘leaves’ or ‘seeds’ or ‘stems’, or parts thereof, on this tree of universal intelligence, and like the leaf, we can not exist without it (even though we think we can).

 ### Aggregates